 5. Keylogger

 A keylogger is spyware that records everything you type on your keyboard and then sends the information to the hacker controlling the malware.
-A keylogger tracks every keystroke made, including sensitive data like passwords, emails, browser searches, and banking information.
+A keylogger tracks every keystroke, including sensitive data such as passwords, email addresses, browser searches, and banking information.

 A keylogger’s most prevalent symptom is a slow browser or lagging keystrokes and mouse movements.
 This software can often get installed by clicking on adware, which is another reason to keep your antivirus updated.